gkrein/gkrein.github.io/research.md

 # Research

 My research focuses on **theoretical physics**, especially in the area of **Quantum Chromodynamics (QCD)**, the theory of the strong interactions.
+The unifying theme of my work is to connect fundamental QCD mechanisms to observable phenomena in nuclear and particle physics, bridging the gap between lattice results, continuum field-theory methods, and phenomenological models.
 I am particularly interested in:

 - **Confinement of quarks and gluons**: understanding the mechanisms responsible for these degrees of freedom to be permanently bound into hadrons.
 - **Dynamical mass generation**: how topopological gluon configurations in the QCD vacuum which massless gluon and essentially massless quarks acquire effective masses.